Staff & Board

 Irina earned a masters degree in Physics from Kazan State University and taught math courses at the Kazan State Power Engineering University.
 She and her husband, Airat, have two grown sons and enjoy reading, hiking, and traveling.

 LuAnn Arena has a strong background in literacy tutoring.
 LuAnn first became a literacy tutor in her hometown of Rochester, NY.
 After spending several years traveling the U.S. as a musician she returned to school at SUNY New Paltz earning a BFA in Graphic Design.
 She has run a successful freelance design business since 2006.
 LuAnn relocated to Asheville in the fall of 2013 and returned to tutoring at Literacy Together.
-LuAnn was ready for a change and the opportunity to become a team member of Literacy Together’s staff was the perfect fit.
+She was ready for a change and the opportunity to become a team member of Literacy Together’s staff was the perfect fit.
 LuAnn is looking forward to using her skills in support of Literacy Together and its mission.
 In her off time LuAnn enjoys making music and art as well as practicing yoga, biking, and reading.
-She also enjoys spoiling her friends and her cat.
+She also enjoys spoiling her friends and teaching her cat cool tricks.

 Outreach and Communications Director